 Ursa Farm Community Initiative

-Neighbors working together to bring culture back into agriculture
+Neighbors working together to bring culture back into agriculture - We are looking for people to farm with us

 Our mission at Ursa Farm is to create a model of social renewal based on the threefold ideals of freedom, fairness and fellowship, through biodynamic farming, nature education, therapeutic programs, and community building.